Mayanshh/SafeRental/replit.md

 # Overview

-SafeRentalVerify is a comprehensive web application for creating, managing, and verifying legally compliant rental agreements.
+SafeRental is a comprehensive web application for creating, managing, and verifying legally compliant rental agreements.
 The platform facilitates secure transactions between tenants and landlords by providing built-in verification features, document generation, and multi-layer authentication.
 The system allows tenants to create rental agreements through a step-by-step form process, while landlords can verify and approve these agreements through OTP-based verification systems.

 # User Preferences